306: Time of the Apes

 Hostess Sno Ball.

-Snowballs are a type of cream-filled snack cake covered with a layer of marshmallow frosting and coconut.
+Sno Balls are a type of cream-filled snack cake covered with a layer of marshmallow frosting and coconut.
 First made in 1947 by Hostess, the brand is now owned by Apollo Global Management.

 Rug Doctor—steaming mad at monkeys.